AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Note</td>
-   <td>A comment or update made on a Workfront object.</td>
+   <td>A comment or update made on a [!DNL Workfront] object.</td>
   </tr>
   <tr>
    <td>Note Text</td>
-   <td> <p>This displays the text of an update entered by an user on any object.&nbsp;</p> </td>
+   <td> <p>This displays the text of an update entered by an user on any object. </p> </td>
   </tr>
   <tr data-mc-conditions="">
    <td>Number of Linked Goals</td>
-   <td> <p>In a Project report, this is the number of strategic goals that are associated with the project.
+   <td> <p>In a [!UICONTROL Project] report, this is the number of strategic goals that are associated with the project.
 For information about associating projects with strategic goals, see <a href="../../../workfront-goals/results-and-activities/connect-projects-to-goals-overview.md">Overview of connecting projects to goals in Workfront Goals</a>.</p>
    <p>For information about strategic goals, also see "Goal" in this article.</p>
-   <p>This field is visible only if your organization has purchased Workfront Goals.
-For information about managing strategic goals using Workfront Goals, see <a href="../../../workfront-goals/results-and-activities/connect-projects-to-goals-overview.md">Workfront Goals overview</a>. </p> </td>
+   <p>This field is visible only if your organization has purchased [!DNL Workfront] Goals.
+For information about managing strategic goals using [!DNL Workfront Goals], see <a href="../../../workfront-goals/results-and-activities/connect-projects-to-goals-overview.md">Workfront Goals overview</a>. </p> </td>
   </tr>
   <tr>
    <td>Object</td>